eblasoft/documentation/docs/extensions/nav-pro/favorite-entities.md

 # Favorite Entities

-> The Favorite Entities extension allows you to add a favorite button to your entities.
+> The Favorite Entities extension allows you to add a favorite button to your entities in EspoCRM.
 This button will allow you to
 > quickly access your favorite entities from the navigation drawer.
 > Is available in [Ebla Navigation Pro](https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-navigation-pro).